rpm-software-management/dnf5/doc/commands/repoquery.8.rst

     | This is a list option.

 ``--available``
-    | Limit to available packages.
+    | Query available packages.
     | This is the default behavior.
+    | Can be combined with ``--installed`` to query both installed and available packages.

 ``--bugfix``
     | Limit to packages in bugfix advisories.